IBM: The Rise and Fall and Reinvention of a Global Icon

 From there it moved into punchcards, and it owned that market for decades.
 It basically held a monopoly over it.

 Critically, IBM never got copyrights over MS-DOS.
 It paid Microsoft to develop it, and then licensed it from them, but Microsoft retained the rights to also license it to other companies.
 And they did.
 This became known as the era of “PC clones” and the “IBM-compatible PC.”
-This gave everyone else a foothold in the market, and it goes ranks as one of the biggest mistakes in the history of the technology business.
+This gave everyone else a foothold in the market, and many rank the decision as one of the biggest mistakes in the history of the technology business.

 IBM almost went bankrupt in the early 90s.
-The failure of their PC business (and of OS2/Warp – another attempt at an OS) was killing them.
-They posted the biggest loss in corporate history (to that point) in 1993 and laid off 100,000 people.
+The failure of the PC business (and of OS2/Warp – another attempt at an OS) was killing it.
+It posted the biggest loss in corporate history (to that point) in 1993 and laid off 100,000 people.

-A guy named Lou Gerstner came in to save it (he wrote a book about that effort in 2003: Who Says Elephants Can’t Dance).
-They shifted to a mainly services and consulting model.
-Today they make about 20% from their mainframe business, which continues to do quite well with the z/Architecture series (it basically monopolizes this market).
+A guy named Lou Gerstner came in to save it (he wrote a book about that effort in 2003: Who Says Elephants Can’t Dance), and it shifted to a mainly services and consulting model.
+Today IBM makes about 20% of its revenue from the mainframe business, which continues to do quite well with the z/Architecture series (it basically monopolizes this market).
 The rest comes from services and cloud computing.

 The book was written by a 17-year employee, and spends a lot of time on the IBM culture and how it changed over the years.
 IBM was famous for lifetime employment and treating their employees very well.
-But as business norms changed, IBM changed with it, instituting layoffs, offshoring, and implementing an employee ranking system that lots of employees found demoralizing.
+But as business norms changed, IBM changed with it, instituting layoffs, offshoring, and a ranking system that lots of employees found demoralizing.

 Regardless of its current status, IBM was a 20th century business icon.
 A lot of great research was done there, and a shocking number of tech luminaries cut their teeth there.
 The author even makes the claim that the children of former IBMers over-achieved more than normal, just because they watched their parents work hard for the company.